Greenpeace USA: IRS audit

-In 2006, after receiving complaints from Public Interest Watch Group, an organization funded, in part, by Exxon Mobil, the Internal Revenue Service conducted an audit of Greenpeace U.S.A.
+In 2006, after receiving complaints from Public Interest Watch Group, an organization funded, in part, by Exxon Mobil, the Internal Revenue Service conducted an audit of Greenpeace USA.
 Following the months-long audit, the IRS informed the environmental organization that it could continue to operate as a non-profit entity exempt from federal income taxes.
 John Passacantando, executive director of Greenpeace USA, said, "I believe organizations should be scrutinized and audited, but I just don't believe you should get targeted because ... you're a critic of Exxon Mobil."
 An oil company spokesman said Exxon Mobil had contributed to PIW, but that was not responsible for initiating the audit."

 Energy Transfer lawsuit

 In 2025, a North Dakota jury ordered Greenpeace USA and affiliated entities—including Greenpeace Fund and Greenpeace International—to pay $666.8 million in damages to pipeline developer Energy Transfer, following a lawsuit related to the 2016–2017 Dakota Access Pipeline protests near the Standing Rock Sioux Reservation.

 Greenpeace was found liable for defamation, trespass, nuisance, and civil conspiracy after the jury concluded the organization had supported and encouraged disruptive and, at times, violent demonstrations that delayed construction and harmed Energy Transfer’s business relationships.
 Greenpeace USA and Greenpeace Fund were held responsible for $535 million of the total damages.

 Evidence presented during the trial included allegations that Greenpeace provided funding, equipment, and logistical support to activists at the protest site.
 Greenpeace has appealed the verdict, describing the case as a Strategic Lawsuit Against Public Participation (SLAPP) and a threat to free speech and environmental advocacy.

+On February 27, 2026, Judge James Gion in North Dakota finalized the amount of damages at $345 million.
+Greenpeace had also filed a lawsuit against Energy Transfer in the Netherlands under a law designed to prevent lawsuits aimed at harassing or silencing activists.